 In-Class and Live Support

 The Imaging and Computing Center’s expert staff contribute to the college in a number of ways.
 We contribute to classes and offer a number of workshops.
 Some of those are listed below.
-A Gallery of Research and Curricular Projects provides a an overview of the breadth of our work, and is a record of our work.

 Workshops and Courses:

 Computational computing at the Imaging and Computing Center: Research and Curricular Computing and the Imaging and Computing Center offer support for Computational Computing at Bates College.
 We will support faculty scholarship projects, curricular projects, and facilitate access to computing resources at Bates and abroad.
-Faculty who need support for curricular and research computing projects should contact Mathieu Duvall (Manager of the Imaging and Computing Center; firstname.lastname@example.org) or Michael Hanrahan (Director of Research and Curricular Computing; email@example.com).
+Faculty who need support for curricular and research computing projects should contact Kai Evenson (Manager of the Imaging and Computing Center; email@example.com) or Michael Hanrahan (Director of Research and Curricular Computing; firstname.lastname@example.org).
 We will support faculty curricular and research projects and facilitate access to appropriate computing resources whenever possible.
 If you desire computational support for your academic work at Bates, please contact us.
 We can work together to solve your computational computing needs.

 Introducing GIS: A Geographic Information System (GIS) is a powerful tool for manipulating and conveying spatial information.
 Besides facilitating the production of clear and informative maps of terrestrial locations (and a variety of physical spaces), a GIS can quantify and variously represent physical geography (e.g., measure topography in three dimensions) as well as cultural geography or environments (e.g. indicate concentrations of non-English language speakers in Maine or map flora and fauna ranges in New England) leading to new opportunities for analysis and understanding.
 This workshop will introduce the tool by exploring the uses of GIS on campus and is offered at varying frequencies (usually each semester).
 Offered in association with Curricular and Research Computing.